Shutterstock used to be the best microstock agency. Find out what has changed and what to expect in the future.

 So why was such a bold choice made?
 There are several theories about it.

 In April, Shutterstock founder Jon Oringer left his place as CEO to Stan Pavlovsky, who is responsible for what is happening now.
-Oringer still holds about 40% of the shares but since then he has started selling some of them…
+Oringer still holds about 40% of the shares, but since then, he has started selling some of them…

-This could give shareholders time to see in the more immediate future that the business is generating profits and could be the ideal time to sell Shutterstock completely (or merge it) to another company.
+This could give shareholders time to see in the more immediate future that the business is generating profits and could be the ideal time to sell Shutterstock ultimately (or merge it) to another company.

 What’s gonna happen from now on?

-Personally, I don’t think Shutterstock has many options.
+I don’t think Shutterstock has many options.

 What can we all do?

-If you are a Shutterstock contributor you can deactivate your portfolio from the Settings menu.
 You don’t need to delete your photos, but you can deactivate the sales, waiting until Shutterstock’s next move.

-I asked for some answers directly to Stan Pavlovsky via Twitter and this was his reply:
+I asked for some answers directly to Stan Pavlovsky via Twitter, and this was his reply:

 What are the best alternatives to Shutterstock?

 I created a page where I talk about the best microstock agencies where you can sell your pictures.
-The reality is, however, that Shutterstock currently has no better alternatives, at least in terms of sales volumes.
-The agency that comes closest is Adobe Stock, but at the moment they don’t accept editorial photos and this limits the sales a lot.
+The reality, however, is that Shutterstock currently has no better alternatives, at least in terms of sales volumes.
+The agency that comes closest is Adobe Stock, but at the moment, they don’t accept editorial photos, and this limits the sales a lot.

-It’s hard to predict what will happen from now on in the microstock world but if all the photographers make a united front I imagine that the other agencies will soon follow Shutterstock’s choice.
+It’s hard to predict what will happen from now on in the microstock world, but if all the photographers make a united front, I imagine that the other agencies will soon follow Shutterstock’s choice.

 My two sense from the other side.
 We are an agency and were SS customers for over 10 years.
 We have now cancelled our subscription and will no longer buy from SS.
 Several reasons, but basically they treated us poorly.
 So we have switched to Adobe Stock.
 They provide better service and honestly at this point their selection is better in my opinion, in the sense that the images are not so generic and cliched.